-- In the 2018 assessment year the Appellant appealed to the Board of Revision to have the subject property classification changed from commercial to non-arable.
-The classification change was granted, and it was understood that it would remain as a non-arable classification until development occurs or there is a zoning change. - The Appellant argues that The Municipalities Act supports his case of regulated property classification and 168 of The Cities Act should not hold influencing weight for a non-regulated classification.
+• In the 2018 assessment year the Appellant appealed to the Board of Revision to have the subject property classification changed from commercial to non-arable.

+The classification change was granted, and it was understood that it would remain as a non-arable classification until development occurs or there is a zoning change.

+- The Appellant argues that The Municipalities Act supports his case of regulated property classification and 168 of The Cities Act should not hold influencing weight for a non-regulated classification.
 It is important to note that 168 of The Cities Act does not exist in The Municipalities Act.
 Because the subject property is not actively being used as farmland, it cannot be classified as regulated property.
-In fact, very little land within City boundaries is classified as regulated. - In mass appraisal, the highest and best use of property is determined as one of the first steps in the valuation process.
-In the summer of 2022, the City extended the paved street of 36th Street West north to the corner of 10th Avenue West and 28th Street West.
-When this was done water and sewer services were installed and are now available by the subject property.
-This has changed the highest and best of this property from unserviced land to serviced land ready for development. - Zoning is also important in determining land valuation.
+In fact, very little land within City boundaries is classified as regulated. - Zoning is also important in determining land valuation.
 The subject property is zoned as Future Urban Development (FUD) according to the City Zoning Bylaw 1 of 2019. - Following the Cost Guide, the sales comparison method was used to develop the rates that determined the land value of the subject property.
 Five unserviced land sales were used to develop the base land rate.
-Two of the five sales used are properties that the Appellant purchased and he is now appealing their assessed value. - The purchase price of the property on August 4, 2016, was \$750,000 and is a good indicator that the estimated value of \$872,000 as reflected in the base date of January 1, 2019, is correct. - Non-arable waste land would not have services installed; nor would it be zoned as FUD. - Concerning classifying the neighbouring lands in the FUD zone as arable agricultural (regulated) lands, these lands are being actively farmed.
+Two of the five sales used are properties that the Appellant purchased, and he is now appealing their assessed value. - The purchase price of the property on August 4, 2016, was 199,999 and is a good indicator that the estimated value of \$341,300 as reflected in the base date of January 1, 2019, is correct. - Non-arable waste land would not be zoned as FUD. - Concerning classifying the neighbouring lands in the FUD zone as arable agricultural (regulated) lands, these lands are being actively farmed.
 The subject property is not being actively farm and is non-arable (unregulated) land.
 To classify all these properties as the same would cause inequity.